ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 This is a Netbeans 8.0.2 project, based on cmake, and its top-level structure is as follows:

 * **`[Project-Folder]`**/
-    * **doc/** - contains the project-related documents including the Doxygen-generated code documentation
+    * **doc/** - contains the project-related documents including the Doxygen-generated code documentation and images
     * **ext/** - stores the external header only libraries used in the project
     * **inc/** - stores the C++ header files of the implementation
     * **src/** - stores the C++ source files of the implementation